Repayment Arrangement (was DIY Debt Plan)

 You could also liaise direct with your creditors to let them know of your situation and arrange to make reduced or token payments, set at a level you can afford.

-Our comprehensive DIY Debt Plan guide provides invaluable step-by-step assistance for anyone who wants to set up an informal self-managed arrangement with their creditors.
+Our comprehensive Repayment Arrangement guide provides invaluable step-by-step assistance for anyone who wants to set up an informal self-managed arrangement with their creditors.

 This guide will help you review your income and expenditure, prepare your financial statement, and liaise directly with your creditors to make offers of repayment.
 Here’s a summary of what’s included in the guide…